geomob/geomob-website/_posts/2019-03-06-june-19th-geomob-lon-details.markdown

 * [James Smith](https://twitter.com/TheRealJimShady) from King's College will tell us about _Air quality on the London underground_.

+* [Steve Karmeinsky](https://twitter.com/stevekennedyuk) will present his "_Digital Placemakers_" project.

-More speakers will be added here, as people volunteer.
-Pleasse let us know if you would like to speak.
+More speakers will be added here as people volunteer.
+Please let us know if you would like to speak.

 Interesting talks, and geobeers!
 A geo good time is guaranteed.